vmware-archive/nsxraml/md-version/nsxvapi.md

       * *MULTICAST_MODE*

 ### /2.0/vdn/scopes/{scopeId}
-Working with a Specific Transport Zone
+Working With a Specific Transport Zone
 ---------

 * **get** *(secured)*: Retrieve information about the specified transport zone.